photoprism/photoprism/CONTRIBUTING.md

 ## Submitting Pull Requests ##

-Because we want to create the best possible product for our users, we have a [set of criteria](https://docs.photoprism.app/developer-guide/pull-requests#acceptance-criteria) to ensure that all submissions are acceptable.

-Follow our [step-by-step guide](https://docs.photoprism.app/developer-guide/pull-requests#how-to-create-and-submit-a-pull-request) to learn how to submit new features, bug fixes, and documentation enhancements.
-Issues labeled [help wanted](https://github.com/photoprism/photoprism/labels/help%20wanted) /
+Follow our [step-by-step guide](https://docs.photoprism.app/developer-guide/pull-requests) to learn how to submit new features, bug fixes, and documentation enhancements.

-[easy](https://github.com/photoprism/photoprism/labels/easy) can be good (first) contributions.
+In general, pull requests that resolve issues [labeled "help wanted"](https://github.com/photoprism/photoprism/labels/help%20wanted) are the easiest to merge and the most helpful, as they allow us to spend more time on core features or other issues that are difficult for external contributors to work on.
+If you're new to this project, anything [labeled "easy"](https://github.com/photoprism/photoprism/labels/easy) may be a good first contribution.

-**Reviewing, testing and finally merging pull requests requires significant resources on our side.
-If it's not just a small fix, it can take several months.**
+**Be aware that reviewing, testing and finally merging pull requests requires significant resources on our side.
+It can therefore take several months if it is not just a small fix, especially if extensive testing is needed to prevent bugs from getting into our stable version.**

 ## Contributor License Agreement (CLA) ##

 After you submit your first pull request, you will be asked to accept our Contributor License Agreement (CLA).
-Visit [photoprism.app/cla](https://photoprism.app/cla) to learn more.
+Visit [photoprism.app/cla](https://photoprism.app/cla) and [photoprism.app/kb/oss](https://photoprism.app/kb/oss) to learn more.

 ## Privacy Notice ##